 Not all studies meet every single standard, nor does every news story answer every question about the reliability of any study, but there are some general guidelines to follow.
 Here are some questions to ask yourself when evaluating the findings of any quoted study:

-At DuPont Nutrition & Health our goal is not to suggest to consumers what food choices they should make.
+At DuPont Nutrition & Biosciences our goal is not to suggest to consumers what food choices they should make.
 Rather, we want you to know that we adhere to trusted scientific standards and we diligently comply with regulatory requirements around the world.
 When you read claims about any ingredient there are keys to bias that you should be able to see.
 Be skeptical, for example, of the much over-used words ‘linked to’ when reading media accounts of any study unless causation has been established.
 You should know that the anecdotal examples used to support any food illness claims are often unmeasured in any meaningful way.
 One can’t blame a specific food ingredient for causing discomfort or a symptom without analyzing overall diet, health, medical history and other factors.

 Food science would provide nothing if food wasn’t safe for consumption and proven so by strict and sound scientific studies and research and then thoroughly reviewed by regulatory authorities responsible for monitoring the safety of food.

 You should be wary of any exaggerated science claims made on a website that would then sell you a more ‘natural’ alternative.
 You should know that the words ‘chemical’ or ‘processed’ or ‘additive’ are not synonymous with ‘harmful’.
 If we learn to appreciate food science we might eliminate a deadly ingredient in the food debates – fear.